-- 1. A personal statement of approximately 750 to 1000 words that discusses the applicant's reasons for pursuing a career in social work and career plans, any special people and experiences that influenced the applicant's decision to pursue a career in social work, evidence of commitment to social and economic justice, and personal strengths and weaknesses.
-The statement should include narrative information on previous work experience. - 2.
+- 2. Application to the Social Work graduate program.
+(Visit www.siue.edu/social or call 618/650-5758 to request an application packet.) - 3.
+A personal statement of approximately 750 to 1000 words that discusses the applicant's reasons for pursuing a career in social work and career plans, any special people and experiences that influenced the applicant's decision to pursue a career in social work, evidence of commitment to social and economic justice, and personal strengths and weaknesses.
+The statement should include narrative information on previous work experience. - 4.
 Three letters of recommendation that discuss the applicant's potential for graduate level academic work, leadership and interpersonal skills, commitment to the mission and values of social work, and, if relevant, professional experience and capabilities.
 If previous experience includes work (paid, volunteer, or practicum) in a social services environment at least one letter must speak to that experience.
 Applicants who have recently received their baccalaureate degree should request at least one letter of recommendation from an undergraduate faculty member.
-Applicants applying as transfer students from CSWE-accredited master's programs should request at least one letter of recommendation from a graduate faculty member. - 3.
-Submission of scores on the general portion of the Graduate Record Examination (GRE) or scores from the Miller Analogies Test (MAT).
+Applicants applying as transfer students from CSWE-accredited master's programs should request at least one letter of recommendation from a graduate faculty member. - 5.
+Submission of scores on the general portion of the Graduate Record Examination (GRE).
+Test scores must be within five years of the application year.